ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 To get fund on this key on Fuji TestNet, follow these steps:

 1. User your private key in the `.subnet-cli.pk` file on the [web wallet](https://wallet.avax.network) to access this wallet.
 (Private Key is the first option on the [web wallet](https://wallet.avax.network)).
-And pick **Fuji** on the top right corner as the network.
+And pick **Fuji** on the top right corner as the network and locate your C-Chain address which starts with `0x`.
-2. Request funds from the [faucet](https://faucet.avax.network).
+2. Request funds from the [faucet](https://faucet.avax.network) using your C-Chain address.
-3. Move the test funds (faucet sends avax token on either the X or C-Chain) to the P-Chain ([tutorial between X/P chains](../quickstart/transfer-avax-between-x-chain-and-p-chain.md) or [tutorial between C/P chains](../quickstart/transfer-avax-between-p-chain-and-c-chain.md)).
+3. Move the test funds from the C-Chain to the P-Chain by clicking on the `Cross Chain` on the left side of the web wallet (more details can be found on the [tutorial between C/P chains](../quickstart/transfer-avax-between-p-chain-and-c-chain.md)).

 After following these 3 steps, your test key should now have a balance on the P-Chain on Fuji Testnet.